Pike Place Fish Market: History

 The Pike Place Fish Market was purchased in 1965 by John Yokoyama, a former employee of the fish market who believed the purchase would ultimately enable him to afford the car payments on his new Buick Riviera.
 Little known beyond the Seattle area, the market was nearly bankrupt in 1986, when Yokoyama and his staff sought advice from consultant Jim Bergquist.

 At a meeting with Bergquist, an employee suggested that they attempt to make the market "world famous", with the ideas for the business' flying and thrown fish, games with customers, and staff attitudes of always enjoying their work, so that customers would as well.
 In an interview, Yokoyama said, "We took a stand that we were going to become world famous.
 We just said it and it became so."

 The bronze piggy-bank sculpture nicknamed "Rachel", a popular symbol of the market, was created by Whidbey Island sculptor Georgia Gerber in 1986.
 It raises about $10,000 per year in donations for housing and services in low income areas.

 Four years later, in 1990, Ted Turner's Goodwill Games were held in Seattle.
 News crews at the Pike Place Market discovered the fish market and its performances with customers, and they filmed them.
 Soon afterwards, the fish market appeared on Good Morning America, leading to the business and its employees being filmed by various film crews, and being featured in numerous magazines.

 Today, the fishmongers at Pike Place Fish Market perform in front of up to 10,000 visitors a day during the summer tourist season.
 Another popular feature of the Fish Market is the monkfish, which sometimes is made to "snap" at customers by use of a hidden line.
 The success of the business has been attributed to its human resources and employee attitudes.
 The Fish Market's employees are known to give motivational speeches at businesses, civic groups and schools, and have been featured in various motivational books.

 In 1991, CNN named the Pike Place Fish Market as one of the three most fun places to work in America.
 It was bought by four of its former employees in 2018.
+Between 2019 and November 2013, the market had failed health inspections nine times.
+Some of the reapeated violation was for failing to keep seafood at proper temperature which could cause sickness.